sigasi/sigasi_insights/manual/linting.md

 ## Check that filename contains primary unit name {:file-name}

-Sigasi Studio cn check that the filename contains the name of a least one of the design unit names inside that file.
+Sigasi Studio can check that the filename contains the name of at least one of the design unit names inside that file.
 Note that this check is **ignored** by default.
 You can enable it in the VHDL **Errors/Warnings** preference page (**Style Validation > Filename must contain primary name**).

 ![Check file name](/releasenotes/3.8/filename_linting.png "Check file name")